-In the 2016 to 2017 financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years: £1,320 for pupils in reception year to year 6.
+In the 2021 to 2022 financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years: £1,345 for pupils in reception year to year 6.
 That’s why it is really important to register for free school meals even if your child is in key stage 1.

-52% of the pupils on role in Ocotber 2016 were eligible for Pupil Premium.
-That is 99 pupils.
+56% of the pupils on role in October 2020 were eligible for Pupil Premium.
+That is 100 pupils.

-To monitor progress on attainment, new measures will be included in the performance tables that will capture the achievement of students covered by the Pupil Premium.
-At Cabot Primary School, the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment, will be used to inform pupil progress and enable the early identification of need, support and appropriate intervention.
+To monitor progress on attainment, measures are included in national performance tables that capture the achievement of students covered by the Pupil Premium.
+At Cabot Primary School, the cycle of data collection and the monitoring and tracking of the cohort’s attainment, is be used to inform pupil progress and enable the early identification of need, support and appropriate intervention.

-The headteacher and school governing body is accountable for the impact of pupil premium funding in the following ways:
+The head teacher and school governing body are accountable for the impact of pupil premium funding in the following ways:

 - performance tables, which show the performance of disadvantaged pupils compared with their peers